Wildlife trafficking ring killed at least 118 eagles, prosecutors say

 Members of federally recognized tribes can get feathers and other bird parts legally through from the National Eagle Repository in Colorado and non-government repositories in Oklahoma and Phoenix.
 There’s a yearslong backlog of requests at the national repository.

 Branson pleaded guilty in March to conspiracy, wildlife trafficking and two counts of trafficking federally protected bald and golden eagles.
 He faced a maximum of five years in prison and a $250,000 fine on the most serious charge, conspiracy.
-Under a plea deal, lawyers for the U.S. Attorney’s Office in Montana said they would seek to dismiss additional trafficking charges.
+Under a plea deal, prosecutors said they would seek to dismiss additional trafficking charges.

+Federal guidelines call for a sentence of roughly three to four years in prison for Branson, they said.